Will-Griffiths-Ireland/Journee/README.md

 * Each journal entry has functionality to track how many views it has had.
 * This allows a user to know how many others viewed their public journal page.
 * The count is also used in picking content for the showcase page.
-* The logic delibrately counts every single view to allow for a simulated production expereince during testing and review.
+* The logic deliberately counts every single view to allow for a simulated production experience during testing and review.
 * With a launched site this functionality would be modified to use something like Django-Hitcount so that only unique views per IP would be counted

 ![Views](docs/views.JPG)